jdjakub/phd-thesis/ch-bl.md

 \label{fig:editor}
 \end{figure}

 We implemented a basic tree view in the graphics window (Figure\ \ref{fig:editor}).
 Nodes can be expanded and collapsed, and entries can be changed by clicking and typing.
 The display is "on-demand" and breadth-first: map entries are read upon expanding a node.
-This means that cycles in our graph substrate do not pose a fatal problem, as they did in the temporary state view (see Appendix \ \ref{graphs-vs.-trees}).
+This means that cycles in our graph substrate do not pose a fatal problem, as they did in the temporary state view (see Appendix\ section\ \ref{graphs-vs.-trees}).
 The basic CRUD operations are accounted for as follows:

 * Update (primitive): The `Tab` key commits the value and selects the next entry.
 * Create: If the above runs past the end of the map, special "new entry" fields for entering a new key and value are created.
 These disappear if abandoned without committing.